 “MyMarketData” means the Euronext online system used by MyMarketData Administrators and MyMarketData Users to view the Agreement and related information, submit Reports and, in case of a MyMarketData Administrator, request amendments to the Agreement.

-“MyMarketData Administrator” means an employee of the Contracting Party authorized to represent the Contracting Party in respect of the Agreement and registered as MyMarketData Administrator via the MyMarketData Administrator notification form.
+“MyMarketData Administrator” means an employee of the Contracting Party tasked with communicating on behalf of the Contracting Party in respect of the Agreement and registered as MyMarketData Administrator via the MyMarketData Administrator notification form.

 “MyMarketData User” means an employee of the Contracting Party registered by the MyMarketData Administrator to use limited functions within MyMarketData.